oskoperator/osko/README.md

-# SLO Kubernetes Operator
+# osko - the OpenSLO Kubernetes Operator

 This operator aims to provide it's users with simple management and setting of SLIs, SLOs, alerting rules and alerts routing according to the
 [OpenSLO](https://github.com/OpenSLO/OpenSLO) specification.

 ## Description
-The current goals of the SLO Kubernetes Operator are:
+The current goals of `osko` are:

 - [ ] To connect to and work with the following metrics datasources using [kind: Datasource](https://github.com/OpenSLO/OpenSLO#datasource)
     - [ ] Mimir